Prospective students must:

 Applicants who have completed the prerequisite courses will have the total points from Part I and Part II assessed — applicants with the highest number of points will be considered for acceptance.
 Class selection is based on the highest accumulation of points.

 Selection of students is made by transcript, application and interview assessment.
 All applicants are considered equally for admission regardless of age, race, creed, disability, marital status, sex, national origin, ancestry, sexual orientation, arrest record, conviction record, veteran status or handicap.
 The School of Diagnostic Medical Sonography guarantees equal opportunity for all.
 Participation in the program will be contingent on the successful completion of a physical examination, drug screening and background check.
-The physical examination, drug screen and background check will be completed by Froedtert & the Medical College of Wisconsin health network at no cost to the applicant.
+The physical examination, drug screen and background check will be completed by Froedtert & MCW health network at no cost to the applicant.

 - Must be able to hear patient calling for assistance